-2. Stay by the sea but further south, in Versilia, visit an unusual corner that’s all about nature: Oasi Lipu di Massaciuccoli.
-On the shores of Massarosa explore the lake so loved by composer Giacomo Puccini and in Massaciuccoli you can literally (almost!) walk on water thanks to the wooden walkway that heads into the swamp.
-Immersed in hypnotic silence, surrounded by verdant hills and by the lake, you’ll feel like you’ve been suspended in time.
+In Versilia you'll find an unusual Tuscan treasure that’s all about nature: the LIPU Oasis of Massaciuccoli.
+On the shores of Massarosa, explore the lake adored by composer Giacomo Puccini, while in Massaciuccoli you can almost literally walk on water thanks to the wooden walkway built over the swamp.
+Immersed in a spellbinding silence and surrounded by grassy hills and a picturesque lake, the dreamlike experience will seem to keep you suspended in time.

-3. If you love places shrouded in mystery, visit the San Galgano monastery not too far from Siena, a few miles from Chiusdino: you will never forget the first time you walk into the centuries-old the majestic abbey, now in ruins and whose roof is lacking.
-Here you’ll also find the San Galgano chapel in Montesiepi, where you can see the only sword in the stone in the world.
-Legend has it that it was driven into the ground by the saint when he gave up a social life.
+If you love places shrouded in mystery, visit the majestic San Galgano Abbey, a spot not far from Siena and only a few miles from Chiusdino.
+Your first moments in this centuries-old abbey will be unforgettable, a structure now in ruins and without a roof.
+Here, you’ll also find the San Galgano Chapel in Montesiepi where you can see the world's only real "sword in the stone," which legend says the saint drove into the ground when he gave up his social life.

-4. Cortona will take your breath away with its views which reach as far as Lake Trasimeno, as well as for its delightful alleyways and little shops selling crafts and local food produce.
-Make sure you pay a visit to the MAEC, the Etruscan museum, a haven of notable finds, and taste a local dish, such as pici alle briciole (fat spaghetti with breadcrumbs and pecorino cheese) or Chianina beefsteak.
+Cortona will take your breath away: the city vaunts stunning views that reach as far as Lake Trasimeno, not to mention its delightful alleyways and shops selling crafts and local food products.
+Make sure to visit to the MAEC, the Etruscan museum, a haven of noteworthy archeological finds.
+And be sure to try one of the local dishes, such as pici alle briciole (thick spaghetti with breadcrumbs and pecorino cheese) or Chianina steak.

-5. Take a trip to the mountains if you’re into hiking: our destination is the green Pratomagno, the mountains that divide Casentino from Valdarno.
-We start in Loro Ciuffenna and reach the peaks on foot as far as Croce: the views from up there are some of the most beautiful in Tuscany, reaching as far as Lazio and Umbria.
+If hiking is your sport, take a trip to the mountains to the green Pratomagno, the mountains that divide the Casentino area from the Valdarno.
+Start in the town of Loro Ciuffenna and hike as far as Croce: the views from the top are some of the most beautiful in all of Tuscany, reaching as far as Lazio and Umbria.